 Determining where to put your company’s Customer Success expense

 All companies should review their allocation policies with their accountants and auditors.
-There is no one correct or consistent answer to where Customer Success should sit and how this expense should be allocated.
-The answer depends largely on how your Customer Success team is managed, with what goals, and how they are compensated.
+There is no one correct or consistent answer to where it should sit and how this expense should be allocated.
+The answer depends largely on how your team is managed, with what goals, and how they are compensated.
 Business models and best practices continue to evolve.
 In addition, we see SaaS companies following different patterns as they grow and go through different stages.

 Contact us if you have any questions or would like more information on how to benchmark your SaaS company expenses and performance against peers.